 Lin Guan

-I'm a 4th-year Ph.D. student in Computer Science at Arizona State University.
-I work at Yochan Lab (AI Lab), supervised by Dr. Subbarao Kambhampati.
-My research interests lie at the intersection of machine learning (especially reinforcement learning from human feedback and LLMs for task planning) and human-AI interaction.
-Specifically, I am working on:
+Previously, I was a Ph.D. student at Arizona State University.
+I worked at Yochan Lab (AI Lab), supervised by Dr. Subbarao Kambhampati.
+My research interests lie at the intersection of machine learning and human-AI interaction, especially reinforcement learning from human feedback and LLMs/VLMs for decision making or planning.
+Specifically, my PhD research has focused on:

 profile photo